 Over-the-Door Organizers

 An over-the-door shoe organizer can double as a fantastic fabric storage solution, especially for fat quarters.
 This unexpected use of space is perfect for small rooms like mine.
+Once your stash is organized, you’ll be ready to start working on new fat quarter quilt patterns.

 Under-the-Bed Storage